Research internship (NWI-IMC047, 15 EC)

 Jurriaan Rot for MFoCS.

-professor.
-For internal projects at ICIS, your daily supervisor
+or lecturer.
+For internal projects at ICIS, your daily

 In discussion with your university supervisor and, if you do